 The internet is a magical thing.
 Well, for the most part — the internet can get weird.
 But, if you stick to the how-to videos and learn how to place flooring, put in tile, add insulation, or even learn to install windows or door frames, you can save yourself a bundle.

 You can certainly still hire out to put in the foundation and framing and complete major parts of the project, but if you can finish the rest or bribe your more handy friends with some pizza to help out, you'll cut down on labor costs.
 Again, you'll still want to budget for an electrician or plumber to do the specialty work.

 Work with Clever

 While adding a room to your home can increase the resale value and help attract more buyer offers, the room alone won't create that coveted bidding war.
 You'll want to work with an experienced real estate agent who will help market your home so it sells at the best price possible.

 When you partner with a local, experienced Clever Partner Agent, they will be your advocate guiding you throughout the entire selling process and helping you price your home competitively.

-Plus, you'll save even more with Clever as our Partner Agents work for a flat fee of $3,000 or 1% if your home sells over $350,000.
+Plus, you'll save even more with Clever as our Partner Agents work for a 1.5% listing fee ($3,000 minimum).
 Get in touch with Clever to connect with a Partner Agent in your area.